seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

       build-depends:       base,
                            rethinkdb

+Now anyone who clones my repository can just run `stack build` and get exactly the same dependencies as me.

 Assignment
 ----------
 Now you should be able to make a program, import 3rd party code, build an executable, and interact with GHCI.
-It's time to start learning Haskell in earnest.
+It's time to start learning some Haskell theory.

 1. Read chapters 2, 3, 4, and 9 of [Learn You a Haskell](http://learnyouahaskell.com), and write a program that does something with IO.
 Feel free to read more if you like, but don't read past chapter 10.